chukwumaokere/socketio-chatapp/README.md

 # Code for an easily embeddable chat app

 This chat app emulates the same idea of running a chat app using something like Google Firebase.
 It has the advantages of software like https://www.ringcentral.com/digital-customer-engagement.html or any other customer engagement service, FREE OF COST.
 It has no concurrent connection limit
+Your chats are on the right, theirs are on the left.

 ## How to run:
 1) Embed the HTML and script into your index.html file